-You need to figure out whether the prospect has serious buying intent and decision-making power.
-These are the two main ingredients in the recipe for a good prospect.
+Here’s what to look for: Does the prospect have serious buying intent and decision-making power?
+These are the two main ingredients for a good prospect.
 Without them, the prospect is most likely a tire kicker.

-Here’s the point: Your sales team needs to identify these tire kickers faster and get them out of your pipeline.
-That way, reps can focus their energy on the prospects who will actually purchase and deliver a winning sales pitch more often.
+Your sales team needs to identify these tire kickers fast and get them out of your pipeline.
+That way, reps can focus their energy on the prospects who might actually become customers.

-Not only that, they’re a drain on your sales resources.
-The more time your team spends on these people who just won’t purchase, the less time they’re spending on prospects who really want to buy.
+They’re also a drain on your sales resources.
+The more energy your team spends on these people, the less energy you’re spending on prospects who really want to buy.

-While it’s tempting to try and sell to everyone who shows interest in your product, it’s your job as a salesperson to quickly identify tire kickers and remove them out of your sales pipeline.
+While it’s tempting to try and sell to everyone who shows interest in your product, it’s your job as a sales professional to quickly identify tire kickers and remove them from your sales pipeline.

 So, what do tire kickers look like in the real world?

 Generally, tire kickers follow a similar pattern.
-Here is a list of the most common tire kicking prospects we’ve found, plus steps to spot them early on:
+Here is a list of the most common tire kicking prospects we’ve found (think of them as anti-customer personas), plus steps to spot the warning signs early on.

 Students are not buyers.
-They’re most likely doing research either for their studies or their career.
+They’re most likely doing research for their studies or career.

 If your company is hiring, you’ll run into a lot of these.
-They’re job applicants that have signed up for a trial to check out your product and learn more.
-While that’s a good thing for your hiring process, it’s not a good thing for your sales process because these people are not buyers.
+These are job applicants that have signed up for a trial to check out your product and learn more before an interview.
+While it’s a good thing for your hiring process, it’s not a good thing for your sales process—these people are not buyers.

-This person doesn’t care about your product.
-He just wants the best deal possible.
-Not only is this a prospect that will waste your time: Even if they do purchase, they’ll be much more likely to churn as soon as a cheaper alternative comes along.
+This person doesn’t really care about your product or value prop.
+They just want the best deal possible.
+Now, this prospect might purchase from you— but if they do, they’ll be much more likely to churn as soon as a cheaper alternative comes along.

-They’ll probably try to push for a discount, or even do their best to continue using your product for free after their trial has ended.
+They’ll probably push for a discount, or even try to continue using your product for free after their trial has ended.

 This person spends a lot of time using your product, but they’re not in the market for a solution.
 They will have a lot of questions and opinions, but they’re interested for the wrong reasons.

-Avoid getting into the habit of answering their endless string of questions—instead, take control of the conversation.
-Once you’ve established more context, you’ll soon discover that they have no buying intent.
+Avoid answering their endless string of questions—instead, take control of the conversation.
+Once you’ve established context, you’ll discover that they have no actual buying intent.

-The researcher has been given the job to learn more about your type of product, industry, and market.
+The researcher has the task of learning more about your product, industry, and market.

-They’re not the decision-maker or the buyer, they’re in the business of learning on behalf of someone else in their company.
+They’re not the decision-maker or the buyer.
+They’re getting information on behalf of someone else at their company.

 6. The DOA

-This person is dead on arrival because they have already chosen a solution.
-They’re doing research because they’re following a protocol or process.
+This person is dead on arrival because they’ve already selected a solution.
+They’re doing research only to follow a protocol or process.

-Often, they’re not getting the price they want at the other company, so they come to you for a quote they can use as leverage when negotiating with them.
+Often, they’re not getting the price they want at the other company, so they come to you for a quote they can use as leverage during negotiations.

-How to spot them: This is a tough one to spot in the qualifying process.
-There are four red flags to look out for:
+This is a tough one to spot in the qualification process.
+Here are four red flags to look out for: